Crossposted to Patreon: https://www.patreon.com/posts/25299584

 That’s where socialization and biases come into play.
 To make the ideology seem like natural “common sense,” it is generally socialized from a young age through various forms of media, school, parents, and other authority figures and societal policies.
 The ideology is kept alive through structural systems – academia, think tanks, government policies, and the political sphere – as well as through social systems – family, friends, media, and the entertainment sphere.

 Throughout our lives, these ideologies are reinforced through these different spheres of our existence: social, political, structural.
 Whether we like it or not, this hegemony upholds our society’s specific ideologies through an engineered (or coerced) consent to keep folks complicit.
-This complicity is easier for people to do than to go against the hegemonic force because the array of punishments bestowed on those that try to dismantle or fight against the prevalent ideology is often horrendous (particularly in our current society) — a litany of human rights abuses, injustice, and even death.
+This complicity is like going with the flow of the status quo; it’s easier than trying to counter this hegemonic force.
+Why?
+Because the array of punishments bestowed on those that try to counter this hegemonic force — these are a litany of human rights abuses, injustice, and even death.

-This isn’t to say that a hegemony needs to have horrendous consequences for those that counter it, but it is common and what our current society is doing to people who exist as themselves outside the allowed norms.
-It’s important to keep in mind that we can deconstruct the current hegemony with a different set of ideologies and build a better, more equitable, more equal, more just, and more sustainable future.
+To be clear, not all hegemonic forces need to have harsh punishment; in fact, it is possible to build a hegemony that is based on positive reinforcement and support.
+Sadly, our society is married to coercive punishment.
+We can deconstruct the current hegemony with a different set of ideologies and build a better, more equitable, more equal, more just, and more sustainable future.
 But to do that, we first have to dismantle what our current society has instilled within us.

 What is the current ideology of our society?
-There’s a lot of evidence that it is white supremacy cisnormative heteronormative colonialist patriachy.
-If readers wish to see the evidence of the ideology of our current society, then I recommend reading the following to better understand the history that culminated in our current culture.
+There’s a lot of evidence that it is white supremacy cisnormative heteronormative colonialist patriarchy.
+If readers wish to see the evidence of the ideology of our current society, then I recommend reading some of the books in the bibliography at the end of this article.
 The rest of this post will focus on the various -isms our society socializes into us, ways to see the impact of that socialization on us and others, and how to start the journey of deconstructing our internal biases.